What is vaping? Is it harmful? Is vaping a crime?

 This section of the criminal code applies to individuals personally using THC cartridges.
 While a first offense possession of THC can be a ticket, it’s also punishable by a misdemeanor.
 Second or subsequent offenses are felonies.

 As this post discussed, vaping may be a crime.
 What’s the substance you’re vaping?
 If you’re vaping THC, you could be charged.
 If you’re vaping nicotine, you’re not committing a crime.

-Secondly, if you’re charged with any criminal offense in Wisconsin, contact Meyer Van Severen, S.C. at (414) 270-0202.
+Secondly, if you’re charged with any criminal offense in Wisconsin, contact Van Severen Law Office at (414) 270-0202.
 Our criminal defense attorneys specialize in providing the very best criminal defense in Wisconsin.